Stock market today: Netflix and other tech stocks pull Wall Street higher

 The report did include some negative signals, such as delays in deliveries of supplies because of bad weather, "but for now the survey send a clear and welcome message of resilient economic growth and sharply waning inflation,” said Chris Williamson, chief business economist at S&P Global Market Intelligence.

 Economic reports coming later in the week could further sway expectations for rate cuts this year.
-On Thursday, the government will give its first update for how quickly the economy grew during the final three months of 2023.
+On Thursday, the government will give its first estimate for how quickly the economy grew during the end of 2023.
 A day later, it will give the latest monthly update on the measure of inflation that the Federal Reserve prefers to use.

-Virtually no one expects the Fed to cut rates at its meeting next week, but traders are still betting on a better than 50% probability that it will move in March, according to data from CME Group.
+Virtually no one expects the Fed to cut rates at its meeting next week, but traders are still betting on a 45% probability that it will move in March, according to data from CME Group.

-Until then, earnings reports from companies are causing some of the biggest moves.
+Until then, earnings reports from companies are causing some of the biggest moves in the market.

 China's stock market has been one of the world's worst recently on worries about its economy, which has raised pressure on Chinese authorities to make moves to stimulate the economy.
 Stocks climbed 1.8% in Shanghai following China's move to free up cash held by banks.
 They're still down 5.2% for the year so far.